A document is the basic unit of data in MongoDB. It’s comprised of field/value pairs which are written in BSON format.

 Rename a field in a single document

-The simplest of these tasks is changing a field name in single document.
-See the steps below:
+The simplest of these tasks is changing a field name in a single document.

 Rename fields within documents matching a query

-Should you wish to change all documents matching a particular query then this can also be easily achieved in just a few steps.
-In this example we are changing the “dob” field in all documents relating to customers with the last name “Miller”.
-See below:
+If you want to change all the documents matching a particular query, you can also do this in just a few steps.
+In this example, we’re changing the “dob” field in all documents relating to customers with the last name “Miller”.

 Rename fields in all documents within a collection